 Music sync means that the watch automatically refreshes its music library and continues the same music playback on your other devices.

 Most premium smartwatches support it.
 But it’s still something to keep an eye on.

 What good is a smartwatch that plays music but it doesn’t support your favorite music streaming platform?

-Most modern smartwatches, such as the Galaxy Watch 3, come with Spotify support out of the box.
-Others, like the Garmin vivoactive 4, also offer support for Deezer and Amazon Music (Subscription-based).
-And, of course, there are smartwatches that don’t offer music streaming at all and can only play songs locally – such as the Amazfit Stratos.
+And there are even some smartwatches that don’t offer music streaming at all and can only play songs stored locally – such as the Amazfit Stratos.

-So, before buying a smartwatch, make sure that it supports your favorite streaming platform – or local playback if your music library is DRM-free.
+So, before buying a smartwatch, make sure that it supports your favorite streaming platform – or local and offline playback if your music library is DRM-free.

 And with all that out of the way, let us check out the best smartwatches with onboard music storage!